jc1518/SSSG-Ninja/README.md

 Security Group is the security component of AWS, it acts as a virutal firewall for insstances to controls the inbount/outbound traffics.

-The typical setting is to add all site shield cidr into security groups, then associate them with the ELB (Elastic Load Balancer).
-Due to the large number of the site shild cidr and the AWS limits on inbound rules per security group (default 50) and security groups per network interface (default 5).
-The best practice is to use nested security group - managing the site shield cidr in a couple of security groups, then use those security groups as the sources cidr in one security group which is assoicated with the ELB.

-But with the frequent site shield cidr updates (add or remove cidr) and the different acknowledge order for add and remove operations, it becomes difficult to keep the security groups up to date.
+With the frequent site shield cidr updates (add or remove cidr) and the different acknowledge order for add and remove operations, it becomes difficult to keep the security groups up to date.
 Also you have to keep track of the security group usage, as it may reach the limits.

 SSSG Ninja is the all-in-one management tool for SSSG (Site Shield Security Group), it not only makes recommendations but also can do the jobs for you.
 Here are current supported features: